KiranAK04/NFTs-Project/README.md

 ## Project Description

-The NFT Marketplace allows users to create, buy, sell, and trade NFTs securely and transparently.
-It leverages the power of blockchain to ensure the uniqueness and ownership of digital assets.
+The NFT Marketplace allows users to browse NFTs.
+It is built using HTML and CSS and can be served using any web server.

 ## Features

-- **User Authentication**: Secure user authentication using wallet addresses.
-- **NFT Minting**: Create (mint) new NFTs with metadata and media files.
-- **Marketplace**: Buy, sell, and trade NFTs with other users.
-- **Auction System**: Bid on NFTs in an auction format.
+- **Browse NFTs**: View a collection of NFTs.
-- **Search and Filter**: Search and filter NFTs based on various criteria.
+- **Responsive Design**: The application is responsive and works on various devices.
-- **User Profiles**: View and manage user profiles and their NFTs.

 ## Tech Stack

-- **Frontend**: React.js, Redux, Tailwind CSS
+- **Frontend**: HTML, CSS
-- **Backend**: Node.js, Express.js
-- **Blockchain**: Ethereum, Solidity, Web3.js
-- **Database**: MongoDB
-- **IPFS**: For decentralized storage of NFT metadata and media

 ## Installation